sfraney/wilderness_pathfinder_connections/content/contact.md

 ## 8\.
 ARE DONATIONS TAX-DEDUCTIBLE?

 Yes!
-Wilderness Pathfinder Connections is a 501(c)(3) nonprofit organization, and your donations are tax-deductible to the extent allowed by law.
+Wilderness Pathfinder Connections is a registered 501(c)(3) nonprofit organization.
+Donations are tax-deductible to the fullest extent allowed by law.
+Our EIN is 33-3471172.

 &nbsp;